ship2016/manifest/2016.07.13/README.md

 #### Object Oriented Programming (OOP)
 * Computer programmers are smart lazy (OOPs) and do not write the same code multiple times
+* Enables one to work more efficiently with modeling

 ###### Objects
-* an object is a package of information
+* An object is a particular instance of a class containing a bundle of variables and related methods
-* Objects allow you to …
-* examples: PImage, String
+* Examples: PImage, String

 ###### Classes
 * A class is an object blueprint (the design of the object)